Almost everyone I’ve met in clinical research has accidentally discovered this hidden profession.

 The in-house operations team is primarily responsible for clinical trial site start-up.
 This team ensures that each site has the most recent version of the site start-up packet.
 The start-up packet consists of the protocol, ICF template, and other study specific documents.

 The in-house operations team also facilitates clinical contract negotiation with the site, which includes the study budget.

-Understands devil is in the details
+CRA understands devil is in the details

-Once the study-specific ICF template is sent the sites, the site’s personnel review and edit the ICF to meet their site-specific IRB/ Ethics Committee requirements.
+Once the study-specific ICF template is sent to the sites, the site’s personnel review and edit the ICF to meet their site-specific IRB/ Ethics Committee requirements.
 The redlined ICF is then sent to the in-house operations team for final review and approval.

 Similar to the ICF redlines, the CRAs also receive redlines on the clinical contracts.

 This means that in-house operation is constantly inundated with multiple documents and redlines.
 This requires the in-house team to be detailed oriented and organized.
 An error can have significant ramifications including potential audit findings or lawsuits.

 CRA’s life revolves site management and support

 The in-house operations team is available for site management and support.
 Aside from ICF and clinical contract questions, it is usual for sites to contact their in-house CRA with questions about clinical protocol, study specific requirements, investigational device restocking, and more.Want to refer to this later?
 Get this 19-page guide sent to your inbox now.